oortlieb/voodoo-api/README.md

 * POST /model to get a model id
 * GET /materials to find the desired material ID
+* GET /model/quote to get the price for a model in a given quantity, material, and units
+* POST /order/shipping to create and list shipping options for the order
-* POST /order/create with the model ID, material ID, and shipping address to receive a quote
+* POST /order/create with the model ID, material ID, and shipping option to receive a quote
 * POST /order/confirm with a quote id to confirm the order